diacode/diacode-website/source/blog/2016-02-09-trello-clone-with-phoenix-and-react-pt-9.html.markdown

 ## Adding board members
-On the [last part][75f1cf80] we created the boards table, the `Board` model and we also generated the controller which is will be in charge of listing and creating new boards for the authenticated users.
+On the [last part][75f1cf80] we created the boards table, the `Board` model and we also generated the controller which will be in charge of listing and creating new boards for the authenticated users.
 We also coded the front-end so the boards and the creation form could be displayed.
 Recalling where we left it, after receiving the successful response from the controller while creating a new board, we wanted to redirect the